Under the skin: Diabetes monitoring is using imaging to go new places

 Today a person can live a long and healthy life with diabetes, but that comes with some requirements.

 While the frequency of testing varied by patient and type of diabetes, this meant at least testing several times of day: waking up, before eating or drinking anything, before regular meals, and at bedtime.
 Measuring too seldom, even 2-3 times a day is not an accurate representation of glucose levels throughout the day.
-As a result of all these factors, patients often discontinue monitoring and treatment, or make poorly informed decisions on their own health.
+As a result of all factors, patients often discontinue monitoring and treatment or make poorly informed decisions about their own health.

 Managing Diabetes with implantable imaging solutions

-Metabolic diseases require the continuous management of eating habits, dietary plans, physical exercise, and sleep, so consistent data over time from devices like these can be enormously valuable helping patients and healthcare professionals to understand physiological responses to nutrition, physical activity, and patterns in glucose control.
-The more information that is collected across patients can also open up bigger opportunities: database-driven algorithms, multimodal information processing, and trend analysis can help inform better predictive alerts and new approaches to managing individual health.
+Metabolic diseases require the continuous management of eating habits, diet, physical exercise, and sleep, so consistent data over time from devices like these can be enormously valuable in helping patients and healthcare professionals understand physiological responses to nutrition, physical activity, and patterns in glucose control.
+The more information that is collected across patients can also lead to bigger opportunities: database-driven algorithms, multimodal information processing, and trend analysis to help inform better predictive alerts and new approaches to managing individual health.

-Detecting glucose in the blood, inside a living human body in real time is not easy – changes in temperature and contact pressure can affect imaging, especially since the reflected glucose signals suffer from strong absorption and weak intensity, affecting accuracy.
-One approach in an implantable device is NIR imaging sensor but assisted by fluorescent dye.
+Detecting glucose in the blood, within a living human body, in real-time is not easy – changes in temperature and contact pressure can affect imaging, especially since the reflected glucose signals suffer from strong absorption and weak intensity, affecting accuracy.
+One approach in an implantable device is NIR imaging sensor assisted by fluorescent dye.
 The disadvantage of this approach is that the fluorescence is temporary, with commercial solutions lasting only a few months.
-Electromagnetic sensors that can be implanted beneath the skin and are capable of tracking minute changes in blood glucose by measuring changes around how the blood holds electrical charge have been proposed. which.
+Electromagnetic sensors that can be implanted beneath the skin and are capable of tracking minute changes in blood glucose by measuring changes around how the blood holds electrical charge have been proposed.

 Still, near-infrared imaging seems the most promising, as it can show glucose-dependent intensity variations due to spectral absorption when illuminated, and the reflectance changes with the blood glucose variations.